- 1 Introduction

 Once a request for written particulars is made, the EPC must be available for the prospective tenant.
 If the request was in person, it should be given with the letting particulars otherwise, it should be given at the viewing.
-Alternatively, if the information is on a website then the EPC may be made available and linked to on-line.
-However, if the prospective tenant requests a paper copy, then they must given one because the electronic method is only suitable if the prospective tenant consents to receiving the EPC that way.
+Alternatively, if the information is on a website then the EPC may be made available and linked to online.
+However, if the prospective tenant requests a paper copy, then they must be given one because the electronic method is only suitable if the prospective tenant consents to receive the EPC that way.

 How long does an EPC last?